 Before enrolling in any sober living home, it is a good idea to ensure that the facility meets your unique needs and is run effectively.
 You are free to explain to the managers a little bit about your personal history and ask questions about the resources they offer and how structured their program is.
 A few other characteristics to look for include:

 If you are unsure of the quality of a sober living home, you can consult The Sober Living Network.
-This organization not only offers a free listing of sober living homes, they also work to make sure that each recovery home in their directory meets quality standards.
+This organization not only offers a free listing of sober living homes but also works to make sure that each recovery home in their directory meets quality standards.
 Members of their Sober Living Coalition are guaranteed to be well-managed, safe, and ethical.